MadeTechAcademy/chapter2-pipelines-Harriet-Hall/exercise-files/06-internal-app-secure-build.md

 - Check the docker deep dive course for an example of environment variable references in the `.npmrc` file

 ## Notes
+While Personal Access Tokens are a concenient way to access a system as only one key is required, they need to be properly managed.
+A PAT is 'personal' meaning that it belongs to an individual rather than a project/ an organisation.
+If the person with the access is no longer available but their access and expertise are neeced, time and money could be wasted resolving this issue.